Photo: Johanna Austin

 thINKingDANCE partners with Theatre Philadelphia to expand theater coverage in Philadelphia

 What can dance critics tell us about theater?

 In a quest to reach new audiences for performing arts in Philadelphia, Theatre Philadelphia and thINKingDANCE…

 A Bit About Us

 thINKingDANCE catalyzes conversation about dance and develops the skills of dance writers in the Philadelphia area.
 We train and educate our writers through regular workshops with visiting dance writers, monthly peer-critique sessions, and a uniquely rigorous two-tiered editing process.
 Founded in 2011, we've published nearly nine hundred articles drawing attention to Philadelphia’s robust and diverse dance community.
 Read more.

-thINKingDANCE gratefully acknowledges support from the Philadelphia Cultural Fund and from the Pennsylvania Council on the Arts, and from our readers and other individual donors.
+thINKingDANCE gratefully acknowledges support from the Philadelphia Cultural Fund, from the Pennsylvania Council on the Arts, and from our readers and other individual donors.